adziok/obsidian-incremental-id/README.md

 - Run `npm run dev` to compile your plugin from `main.ts` to `main.js`.
 - Make changes to `main.ts` (or create new `.ts` files).
 Those changes should be automatically compiled into `main.js`.
 - Reload Obsidian to load the new version of your plugin.
-- Enable plugin in settings window.
+- Enable plugin in configuration window.
 - For updates to the Obsidian API run `npm update` in the command line under your repo folder.

 ## Releasing new releases